openvinotoolkit/open_model_zoo/demos/object_detection_demo/jupyter_python/README.md

 ## Run this demo on your computer

-To run this notebook on your computer, you need to install Python (3.6, 3.7 or 3.8) and Git.
-If you do not have Python yet, install it from https://www.python.org/downloads/release/python-379/.
+To run this notebook on your computer, you need to install Python (see https://github.com/openvinotoolkit/openvino/blob/master/docs/install_guides/pypi-openvino-rt.md for supported Python versions) and Git.
+If you do not have Python yet, install Python 3.7 from https://www.python.org/downloads/release/python-379/.
 For Windows, choose the [executable installer for x86-64](https://www.python.org/ftp/python/3.7.9/python-3.7.9-amd64.exe) and select the *Add Python to your PATH* option during installation, as well as the option to disable the PATH length limit.
 Git can be downloaded from [git-scm.com](https://git-scm.com/).